wingify/cookie-jar.js/README.md

 - If cookie `key.length < 16` and `value.length < 256`, it is a macro cookie, and takes 5 extra characters for meta information.
 The first character identifies the cookie as a macro-cookie.
 The next two characters store the length of the cookie's key and value (4 and 8 bits respectively = 16 and 256 characters respectively) and the next two characters indicate cookie's expiry in days.

 ### Performant
 Compared to JSON, this is quite a compact way of storing strings.
 While iterating through the cookie string, the length of the cookie is stored in the beginning of each cookie so the logic can *hop* through the string and get to the next cookie by adding the cookie's length each time.
-Searching or splitting the string is unnecessary.
+Searching or splitting the string is unnecessary, which makes the code really performant by avoiding serialization and deserialization altogether.

 ## Contributing